bmyers4495/Bible-Studies/Articles/Deity Of Christ.md

 # Deity Of Christ

+## Meaning of Deity

+Though out history, there have been many supposed deities.
+With the history man has of deification, it is quite difficult to nail down a precise definition that encompasses every supposed deity.
+The Bible, however, is clear regarding who and what God is.

+While the Greeks and those be

 ## Deification of the Messiah

 It seems most scholars count **at least 300** prophesies fulfilled by Jesus.
 The fact is that Jesus